Almeida, Deirdre A.

 has been involved in the peace movement since the 1950s and was one of the organisers of the first Aldermaston March against nuclear weapons in 1958.
 Chair War Resisters International 1966-73; Chair of the Direct Action Committee Against Nuclear War, 1958-61; Coordinator of Bradford University-based Alternative Defence Commission, 1979-86.
 BA Hons English, University College London, 1966; M.Phil Bradford 1980; PhD Bradford, 1994.
 Lecturer and Research Fellow, Peace Studies, University of Bradford, 1973-2008.
 Publications include Civil Resistance, Fontana, 1994; How to Defend Yourself in Court, Civil Liberties Trust, 1995; Challenge to Nonviolence, (ed),Bradford University Press 2002.
 Co-compiler with April Carter and Howard Clark, People Power & Protest Since 1945: A Bibliography of Nonviolent Action, Housmans, 2006, and of Guide to Civil Resistance, Merlin Press, Vol 1, 2013, Vol 2, 2015.

-is a Senior Lecturer in Peace and Reconciliation Studies at the Centre for Trust, Peace and Social Relations at Coventry University in the UK.
+is an honorary research fellow with the Centre for Trust, Peace and Social Relations at Coventry University in the UK.
 She has been teaching Peace Studies since the 1980s including in the U.S. (University of California, Berkeley and Colgate University in New York) and Europe (University of Oslo, Norway) and has been a visiting lecturer in Peace Studies in China (Nanjing University).
 Her areas of expertise include conflict transformation, nonviolence, peace education, and the role of the arts in peacebuilding.
 She also has extensive experience in peace education at the community level in the UK.

 taught peace studies at various places around the world before becoming Emeritus Professor of Peace Studies at Coventry University, UK.
 He has been associated with the radical pacifist publication Peace News since the 1960s and has published widely on different aspects of nonviolent action for change – including alternative lifestyles, pacifist movements in 20th century Britain, the post-Independence Gandhian movement in India, and popular unarmed resistance in Palestine.
 He has an ongoing interest in the emotional dynamics of conflict transformation.
 His most recent publication was a study of maritime nonviolent intervention (‘sea-dogs for peace’) and in 2015 a co-authored full-length study of popular resistance in Palestine will be published.

-is Associate Professor of Sociology and Global Affairs, Rutgers University, Newark, USA.
-He has published numerous journal articles, chapters and books on social movements, civil resistance, and violent political conflict.
-His book, Unarmed Insurrections: People Power Movements in Nondemocracies (University of Minnesota Press, 2005), was awarded Best Book of the Year by the Comparative Democratization section of the American Political Science Association, and published in Spanish as Insurrecciones No Armadas: Poder Popular en Regimenes No Democráticos (Editorial Universidad del Rosario, Bogotá, Colombia, 2008).
-He is also the author of Civil Resistance Today (Polity, 2015) and editor of Civil Resistance: Comparative Perspectives on Nonviolent Struggle (University of Minnesota Press, 2015).
-He served as the convener of the Nonviolence Commission of the International Peace Research Association from 2008 to 2014 and currently serves as director of the International Institute for Peace at Rutgers University, Newark.
+is Professor of Sociology, Rutgers University, Newark.
+His publications focus on social movements, unarmed resistance, and violent political conflict.
+His book, Unarmed Insurrections: People Power Movements in Nondemocracies (University of Minnesota Press, 2005), was awarded Best Book of the Year by the Comparative Democratization section of the American Political Science Association and published in Spanish as Insurrecciones No Armadas: Poder Popular en Regimenes No Democráticos (Editorial Universidad del Rosario, Bogotá, Colombia, 2008).

 James Scott is the Sterling Professor of Political Science and Professor of Anthropology and is Co-Director of the Agrarian Studies Program.
 He is a Fellow of the American Academy of Arts and Sciences.
 His research concerns political economy, comparative agrarian societies, theories of hegemony and resistance, peasant politics, revolution, Southeast Asia, theories of class relations and anarchism.
 His publications include Domination and the Arts of Resistance, Yale University Press, 1985, Weapons of the Weak: Everyday Forms of Peasant Resistance, Yale University Press 1980, Seeing Like a State: How Certain Schemes to Improve the Human Condition Have Failed, Yale University Press, 1998; The Art of Not Being Governed: An Anarchist History of Upland Southeast Asia, Yale University Press, 2008; and Two Cheers for Anarchism, Princeton University Press, 2012.